 So, there’s a good possibility that at some point in the eight generation we’ll start to see non-trivial increases in development budgets.
 Whether that translates to an increase in the MSRP of a new title remains to be seen.
 So far $60 continues to remain the norm for new games, and no increases in retail prices for PS4 & XBO games are on the horizon.
 If production costs do grow noticeably, at $60 a copy (of which the publisher may see only $48 of in revenue, as according to Forbes the typical retailer cut is 20% of MSRP) most popular titles should still remain fairly profitable after around just 2 or 3 million copies sold, but that still won’t change the fact that if costs continue to grow, the more copies a game will need to sell just to break even.
 The return of the $70 price point might not happen in the eighth generation and there’s no signs of increase on the horizon, but it’ll happen sooner or later.
-Then again, it’s possible that as gaming draws ever bigger audiences — given historical precedent, the eight generation should generate sales far greater than the seventh has; Microsoft is predicting 385 million next-gen consoles combined across the three major platforms vs. a projected 300 million for current-gen systems — the increase in sales figures could very well offset any increases in development costs.